alexshi0000/GoldenGateBridge/README.md

 # GoldenGateBridge
 My first website/learning tool.
-Parallax scrolling was done in css instead of js, kinda buggy.
+Parallax scrolling was done in css instead of js, only a little bit buggy.